Shopify/shopify_app/README.md

 bin/rails g shopify_app:add_after_authenticate_job
 ```

-If you want to perform that action only once, e.g send a welcome email to the user when he installs the app, you should make sure that this action is idempotent, meaning that it won't have an impact if run multiple times.
+If you want to perform that action only once, e.g. send a welcome email to the user when they install the app, you should make sure that this action is idempotent, meaning that it won't have an impact if run multiple times.

 RotateShopifyTokenJob